andresbiso/personal-site/content/authors/admin/_index.md

     link: https://www.goodreads.com/andresbiso
 education:
   courses:
-    - course: Information Systems Engineering Student
+    - course: Information Systems Engineering Student (In Progress)
       institution: UTN FRBA
 email: ""
 user_groups:
   - Developers
-  - Visitors
 ---
-Andrés Biso has been working as a Full-Stack developer at [Hexacta](https://www.hexacta.com/) for the last couple of years.
-He is still studying the Information Systems Engineering at [UTN FRBA](https://www.frba.utn.edu.ar/).
-He is very passionate about programming.
-He likes learning new ways of doing things and new programming languages.

-During his time off you will usually find him listening to music and scrolling Reddit.
+🎓 Since I was little and have always been interested in computers.
+My passion for programming started when I found a program that let me create my own video games.
+That experience ignited the spark that made me decide to choose the orientation in Computing and Digital Media during high school.
+After that I enrolled on the Information Systems Engineering career later on and that led me on becoming a software developer.\
+\
+📊 During my time as a developer, I have worked on a wide range of projects for different companies.
+I find working as a developer fun and challenging.
+From working on these projects, I demonstrated strong abilities programming in Angular and .NET as well as communicational skills in explaining technical issues to non-technical audiences in multidisciplinary teams.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Wz8zCM9fIDc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>